PitonCMS/Engine/templates/help/designer/contact.md

 To extend the contact form with custom field inputs to create ordering or registration forms and more:

 1. Add any custom inputs to your form and give each custom input a unique `name`.
 The name should only include letters, numbers, dashes, or underscores without spaces
-2. Register the custom input in `structure/definitions/contactInputs.json`
+2. Register the custom input in `structure/definitions/contactInputs.json`.
+You can put all custom contact forms inputs in this single array

 For example, to include an Arrival Date and Departure Date on a guest contact form add these inputs to your form.